nikolaseu/neuvision/README.md

 > It's really important that you add only the ones corresponding to the build configuration you're
 > currently trying to build/run!

-### Others

-For Linux and other Windows setups you will have to update the paths so Qt can find each library to compile/link/run the application.
-Check the `*.pri` files in the [3rdparty](./3rdparty/) folder.

-## Applications

-### 3D scanner

-To run the 3D scanner app, just open the Qt Creator project file [Z3DScanner.pro](./Z3DScanner.pro)

-> You'll need a configuration file, there's none included right now so it will NOT just work.
-> Contact me if you need help.

-### Multi camera calibration

-To run the stereo calibration app, open the Qt Creator project file [Z3DMultiCameraCalibration.pro](./Z3DMultiCameraCalibration.pro)